 C:\Program Files (x86)\GalaxyClient\Dependencies\__redist

-This folder contains the saved games, profiles and configuration files.
-Normally it would be best to best to rename the folder for troubleshooting purposes, but if you don't have any saved games that isn't an issue.
+This folder contains the saved games, configuration files and a level cache folder.
+Normally it would be best to rename the the folder for troubleshooting purposes, but if you don't have any saved games that isn't an issue.

-Next, extract the replacement folder from this download into your '..\Documents\Larian Studios' folder, and see if that will let you start the game properly.
+Next, extract the replacement folder from this download into your '..\Local\Larian Studios' folder, to see if that will let you start the game.

-The graphicSettings.lsx file is set to 1280x720 Windowed mode, Very Low quality preset and low audio quality, which you can change in the options (manually, or hit autodetect) if this gets the game working (as well as optionally create a new profile).
+The graphicSettings.lsx file is set to 1280x720 Windowed mode and Very Low quality preset, which you can change in the options (manually, or hit autodetect) if this gets the game working (as well as optionally create a new profile).

 Try doing a clean boot and then test the game.
 Click Start, or hit WinKey-R, type in msconfig and hit enter; in the General tab, click Selective Startup, uncheck Load startup items (if required) and leave Load system services and Use original boot configuration options checked.
 Next, click on the Services tab, check the box to Hide all Microsoft services, then click the Disable All button (maybe make a note of which are currently enabled/disabled), then click OK and reboot the computer.

 Run msconfig again to switch back to the normal boot configuration.

 If that doesn't help, please contact support with a dxdiag report (WinKey-R, type in dxdiag and hit enter, then when it finishes loading click on the 'Save All Information...' button and save the report somewhere handy).
 Also check the '..\Baldurs Gate 3\bin' folder (and '...\bin\db\attachments' or “...bin\db\reports”), and if there are any CrashDump files being created, zip a few together to include.